GLOBAL MARKETS-Oil dips on OPEC output-cut concerns, stocks shaky

 * Oil slips as non-OPEC producers don't back supply limits

-* U.S. Treasury prices up on election uncertainty (Adds U.S. markets close; updates throughout)
+* U.S. Treasury prices up on election uncertainty (Updates to afternoon U.S. trading, adds settled oil prices)

 By Saqib Iqbal Ahmed